 Image courtesy of Magic Linen

-Linen isn’t hard to care for.
 Laundering isn’t any different from what you’d do with cotton bedding.
-Linen sheets and duvet covers can be machine washed and dried at a warm setting.
+Linen sheets and duvet covers can be machine washed and dried on a warm setting.
 Fold right away for fewer wrinkles, but the wrinkled, effortlessly laid-back look is part of linen’s charm.

 Though it’s pricey, linen has its benefits.
 It gets amazingly soft over time.
 It’s static-free, absorbent, and it keeps you toasty in winter and cool in summer.
 Pre-washed linen will be softer from the beginning.
 If it’s not pre-washed it may seem coarse at first, but it will soften over time.